-UPWP revisions do not change the FHWA approved planning budget or the scope of the FHWA funded work task.
-There is no formal public comment period for UPWP revisions although revisions are coordinated with FDOT and are brought through the TAC, CAC, BPAC and LSMPO Board for approval.

-The public is invited to attend and provide comments during each of these meetings at the designated place on the agenda.
-Revising the UPWP does not require FHWA approval; however, LSMPO will notify the FDOT District Liaison when changes are made.
+UPWP modifications do not change the FHWA approved planning budget or the scope of the FHWA funded work task.
+There is no formal public comment period for UPWP modifications.
+Modifying the UPWP does not require FHWA approval; however, LSMPO will notify the FDOT District Liaison when changes are made.
 The FDOT Liaison will then notify FHWA and FTA.